integratedmodelling/klab/docs/README.md

 correctly handle highlight.js, and a much more permissive lint configuration was required to handle it.
 Eventually I also commented out the pipe(uglify()) calls so that the code remains readable (with no change functionally).

-Main problem at the moment is that the script in each file (the technote is the one to try with) complains about `hljs is not defined` despite highlight.js being read correctly and everything else being defined.
-Even when I somehow managed (once) to eliminate that error, the highlighting was done but no colors appeared in the code (only keywords and other rules).
-Wasn't able to get back to that situation, which I got to by manually copying the contents of highlight.js into the one in the built site, but currently the same operation doesn't change anything.